chromaui/chromatic-docs/custom-decorators.md

 ![Switching the locale between English, German and Arabic using the Storybook toolbar](img/finished-switcher.gif)

 The locale values are defined using [global types](https://storybook.js.org/docs/react/essentials/toolbars-and-globals#global-types-and-the-toolbar-annotation).
-The `withI18next` decorator retrieves the value of the `locale` global and applies it to `I18nextProvider`, enabling us to test a stories with different translations.
+The `withI18next` decorator retrieves the value of the `locale` global and applies it to `I18nextProvider`, enabling us to test stories with different translations.

 ```jsx
 // .storybook/preview.js|ts